rickardlindberg/rickardlindberg.me/writing/output-tracking-vs-mocks/index.markdown

 Mocks](https://www.jamesshore.com/v2/projects/nullables/testing-without-mocks)
 approach.
 Specifically we're going to explore how to apply [Output Tracking](https://www.jamesshore.com/v2/projects/nullables/testing-without-mocks#output-tracking) to this example and also contrast it with mocks.
+All details about the example are not explained, but the full source code is included at the end.
+Check out James' article for more details about the testing without mocks approach.

 ## Example Git client